-The Midco Wi-Fi app lets you manage your Wi-Fi connections directly from your Apple® or Android™ phone.1 See all your connected devices and pause or block devices as you need.
+The Midco Wi-Fi app lets you manage your Wi-Fi connections directly from your Apple® or Android™ phone.1 See all your connected devices and pause or block devices as you need - including multiple devices at a time.
 Easily see your Wi-Fi username and password, and create a guest Wi-Fi network when you have visitors.
 Even more, you can troubleshoot your Wi-Fi and test your internet speeds on your device – all within the app.

 1 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Android, Google Play, and the Google Play logo are trademarks of Google Inc.